Little Buffalo State Park: Recreation

 Little Buffalo State Park offers many recreational opportunities for visitors to the park.

 Picnics

 There are two picnic areas at Little Buffalo State Park.
 Both areas have a view of Lake Holman and are largely shaded by oak, maple and ash trees.
 The Main Picnic Area is close to the swimming pool.
 It shares a first-aid station, shower area, and food concession with the pool.
 The picnic area is also the location of a playground, horseshoe pits, two pavilions, restrooms, picnic tables and grills and a boat rental station.
 The East Picnic Area is near the historical covered bridge and farmhouse.
 It has restrooms, picnic tables and grills, a horseshoe pit, a pavilion, an environmental interpretive center and the Moore Performing Arts Pavilion.

 Swimming

-The park includes swimming pool that has two slides and a sprayground.
+The park includes a swimming pool that has two slides and a sprayground.